Luke 3

 And the rough ways smooth;

 “And the crooked will become straight, and the rough ways smooth.”
-In Isaiah 40:4b, this part of the verse is given as “the uneven ground shall become level, and the rough places a plain,” having the same meaning.
+This part of the verse is given in Isaiah 40:4b as “the uneven ground shall become level, and the rough places a plain,” having the same meaning.
 In Isaiah, “uneven ground” means being crooked, not leveled, but up and down.
-In this place, it refers to the heart of the soul itself.
-When a human’s soul has no peace, the path of communication with the Holy Spirit is interrupted.
+This part of the verse refers to the heart of the soul itself.
+When a human soul lacks peace, it disrupts the path of communication with the Holy Spirit.
 When the heart obeys the deep voice that is telling the meaning of John’s message, the heart that receives the message will be filled with the understanding from the Holy Spirit.

-“And the glory of the Lord shall be revealed” refers to the Lord Jesus coming in human form when the beloved Son of God takes human flesh on Him.
+“And the glory of the Lord shall be revealed” refers to the Lord Jesus’ coming in human form, when the beloved Son of God takes human flesh on Him.

 [7] He said therefore to the multitudes that came out to be baptized by him, Offspring of vipers, who warned you to flee from the wrath to come?